cosminbvb/Sudoku-Information-Extraction/README.md

 The dataset I used was made for this exact task and contains around 3k samples.
 You can find it on Kaggle: https://www.kaggle.com/kshitijdhama/printed-digits-dataset

+All the samples conist of white digits on black background, while our original cells are the the opposite.
+Therefore, before performing inference I inverted the cells with ```cv.bitwise_not()```.

+Note: The 0 class (empty cell) had around 18 samples while all the other classes had ~ 380 samples each so I balanced the dataset by adding another 350 empty cells.